Online gaming: Signs your child may be bullied

 Here are some ideas on how to prevent cyberbullying in games and support your child if they’re being bullied:

-You're not alone when it comes to dealing with sexting!
+If you're dealing with cyberbullying, image-based abuse, or someone is making you feel unsafe online, you're not alone!
 You can make a complaint to the Office of the eSafety Commissioner.

 Still feeling lost on how to support your child?